smolcodes/typora_theme/README.md

 ## Install

-Fork the repo and save smolblind.css in file:///C:/Users/YOURUSERNAME/AppData/Roaming/Typora/themes
+Fork the repo and save smolblind.css in file:///C:/Users/YOURUSERNAME/AppData/Roaming/Typora/themes.
+You will need to restart Typora for the theme to show up.

 Preview: